2uanDM/Sales-Performance-Analysis/README.md

 3. Store Locations -> DimStoreLocation

    - Although this is a DIM table that includes stores' information, the amount of attributes in this table is extremely large.
-That is why I decided to create more DIM tables from this one to benefit for the visualization procress later <br><br>
+That is why I decided to create more DIM tables from this one to benefit the visualization process later <br><br>
    <div align="center">

    | Separated tables | Primary Key | Remaining attributes                                                              |